 The negative connotations surrounding the vacation are usually a ‘knee- jerk’ response owing to its commercialisation from America.
 The understanding that the US is ‘taking over Australia using their advertising’ can transform people into cynics of their convention, however, Australia has a solid history of ‘borrowing’ rituals from different nations.

 You see the excitement of Halloween hit when kids, regardless of nationality, race, gender, rush to the closest Halloween stores or browse online to find a costume that would best suit their desire.
-Shopping carts and shopping lists are filled with options such as wigs, masks, lights, robes, Halloween special face paints and coloured contact lenses.
+Shopping carts and shopping lists are filled with options such as wigs, gray colored contact lenses, masks, lights, robes, Halloween special face paints and coloured contact lenses.

 ‘We’ve got a powerful History of embracing a number of rituals from different nations and cultures, and why should Halloween be any different to some other element of civilization which we borrow from other people?’
 Dr Harrison points out.